joagada2/loan-default-prediction-model/README.md

 ### Remote Hosting of API
 The FastAPI was exposed on Heroku for remote consumption
 ### Continous Integration and Continous Deployment (CI/CD)
-I configured continuous integration and continuous deployment workflow for the project usingGitHubb Action.
+I configured continuous integration and continuous deployment workflow for the project using GitHub Action.
 On pushing a new version of the project to Github, the process of building and deployment of the new version to Heroku is done automatically.
 ### Web App
 I built a web application that uses the model for prediction using Streamlit
 ### Offline Inferencing